openedx/open-edx-proposals/oeps/processes/oep-0062-proc-working-groups.rst

 Finally, one of the remaining working group members should update the public listing working groups and announce the dissolution and any related responsibility transfers to the community.

 If there seem to be no remaining members in working group and the last chairperson cannot be reached, then the group is *de facto* dissolved.
-Any Core Contributor is enocuraged to take the above steps in lieu of the abandoned working group.
+Any Core Contributor is encouraged to take the above steps in lieu of the abandoned working group.

 Rejected Alternatives
 *********************